Skip to main content

 MyGeotab screen

-What is the Canadian Electronic Logging Device mandate?
+What is the Canadian ELD mandate?

-The ELD mandate Canada (sometimes referred to as the elogs mandate) states that drivers of commercial motor vehicles must use ELDs.
+The ELD mandate (sometimes referred to as the elogs mandate) states that drivers of commercial motor vehicles must use ELDs.
 This technology has been mandatory in the U.S. since December 18, 2017.

 Canadian ELD mandate enforcement date